hms-dbmi/hic-data-analysis-bootcamp/README.md

-# ISMB Tutorial: 3D Genome Data Processing, Analysis, and Visualization Tutorial
+# Hi-C Data Analysis Bootcamp

 ## Files in this repository